genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/07_run-the-application.md

 ![](/img/setup-environment.png)

-After this command is completed we will have a basic genesis server running
+After this command is completed, we will have a basic Genesis server running

-## Deploying the auth module
+## Deploying the Auth module

 Usage:
 ```shell